years ago, virtually all carpets were made to last a lifetime if cared for

 $8 per square yard to $15 per square yard for the carpet only.

-are a landlord with apartments or a rental property owner, visit my Landlord website which is designed to help rental property owners save big-money on carpet and There are at least 6 medium-grade carpets for those who want a carpet to last for 6 to 12 years.
+are a landlord with apartments or a rental property owner or manager, visit my Landlord website which is designed to help rental property owners save big-money on carpet and There are at least 6 medium-grade carpets for those who want a carpet to last for 6 to 12 years.
 Face-weights range from 30 ounces to 40 ounces.

 Prices range $18 to $30 per yard for the carpet only.
 The fiber, pile height, tuft twist and pile density are the main four factors that determine how long the carpet will last and prices increase accordingly.
 What